Kristina Orbakaitė: Personal life

-She is currently married to Russian-American businessman Mikhail Zemtsov.
+Orbakaite is married to Russian-American businessman Mikhail Zemtsov.
 They have a daughter, born on 30 March 2012.
-Orbakaite also has two sons from previous marriages to singer Vladimir Presnyakov Jr. and businessman Ruslan Baisarov, born in 1991 and 1998.
-She currently resides in the US.
+Orbakaite also has two sons from previous marriages to singer Vladimir Presnyakov Jr. (m.
+1991–1996) and businessman Ruslan Baisarov, born in 1991 and 1998.

 In one interview, she stated that she was descended from the German von Orbach family, but during World War II her grandfather, who married a Polish woman and fought the Nazis, had to change his German surname to the Lithuanian Orbakas.
 Arriving in Lithuania in autumn 2001, Orbakaitė however stated that she had said nothing of the sort.
 In February 2002, as the granddaughter of Lithuanian citizens, she was granted Lithuanian citizenship at her request.

+As of October 2018 Orbakaite likes to spend time at her residence in the Miami, Florida area.